PMCC-BioinformaticsCore/janis/docs/about.rst

 Motivations
 ===========

-Given the `awesome list of <https://github.com/pditommaso/awesome-pipeline/>`_ pipeline frameworks, languages and engines, why create another framework to generate workflow langauges.
+Given the `awesome list of <https://github.com/pditommaso/awesome-pipeline/>`_ pipeline frameworks, languages and engines, why create another framework to generate workflow languages?

 That's a great question, and it's a little complicated.
 Our project goals are to have a portable workflow specification, that is reproducible across many different compute platforms.
 And instead of backing one technology, we thought it  would be more powerful to create a technology that can utilise the community's work.